|Alma Mater:||Arizona '93|

-Since her first season at the helm when the team won just 10 games, Frese has guided Maryland to a National Championship in 2006, 11 winning seasons, 10-straight 20-win seasons, four 30-win campaigns and 10 trips to the NCAA Tournament.
+Since her first season at the helm when the team won just 10 games, Frese has guided Maryland to a National Championship in 2006, 14 winning seasons, 13-straight 20-win seasons, seven 30-win campaigns and 13 trips to the NCAA Tournament.
 In 2006-07, Maryland also received its first-ever No. 1 preseason national ranking, remaining in the top spot in the polls for 10-consecutive weeks.

 "This has been an incredible journey and winning the national championship in 2006 was just the beginning," Frese said.
 "My coaching staff and I had the belief we could win a national championship here at Maryland.
 With all the administrative support, the first-class facilities - we knew we could build something great.
 We did not set any timetables, but what we have achieved so far ... it's beyond expectations."

 Despite claiming eight Atlantic Coast Conference (ACC) Tournament titles prior to her arrival, Maryland advanced to new heights when Frese stepped on the scene.
 In her second season, she led the Terrapins to a tie for third place in the ACC standings - its highest finish since 1996-97.
-She's led Maryland to eight top-three league finishes in her 12 years.
+She's led Maryland to 11 top-four league finishes in her 15 years.

-Eleven of Frese's recruiting classes have been ranked in the top-15, including eight rated in the top-10 and five in the top five.
+Thirteen of Frese's recruiting classes have been ranked in the top-15, including 11 rated in the top-10 and six in the top five.
+In 2016, she and her staff signed the program's first-ever No. 1 recruiting class for the 2016-17 season.
 The landmark signings of Crystal Langhorne, Laura Harper, Jade Perry and Ashleigh Newman were rated No. 2 in the country, while the class of Marissa Coleman and Kristi Toliver was ranked No. 4 - the core of the Terps' national championship team.
 Her 2010 batch of Terrapins included four high school All-Americans and a No. 2 national ranking.

 Frese's recruiting classes have lived up to their billing and her pupils have earned numerous accolades.
 The first Terp in 17 years to garner All-American nods in 2006, Langhorne was a three-time AP and United States Basketball Writers Association (USBWA) All-American, the program's first multiple All-American.
 She was selected a Women's Basketball Coaches Association (WBCA) All-American in 2007, the first in school history since 1989, and then again received the accolade in 2008.
 Most recently, Alyssa Thomas earned All-American nods from the WBCA, USBWA and First Team honors from the AP in 2012.
 Thomas was the first sophomore in school history to be named a WBCA All-American and First Team AP All-American and the first to be a three-time All-American.